grilling guides icon.Grilling Guides

 • A small foil water pan to add moisture to the cooking chamber, which can help maintain stable temperatures, as well as help keep food moist.

-Direct Heat or Indirect Heat?
+Should You Cook With Direct or Indirect Heat?

 Graphic showing the difference between direct and indirect heat grill.

-Direct Heat Cooking
+What is Direct Heat Grilling?

-Indirect Heat Cooking
+What is Indirect Heat Grilling?

 Graphic with two-zone cooking written instructi.